 Provisioned vs Verified phone numbers

-Provisioned phone numbers are phone numbers that have been bought through Twilio.
+Phone numbers that have been bought through Twilio.
 You can use these to take incoming calls, and as caller ID on outbound calls.

-Verified phone numbers are phone numbers that you already own, for example, your mobile or office landline, and have ‘verified’ with Twilio.
+Phone numbers that you already own, for example, your mobile or office landline, and have ‘verified’ with Twilio.
 You can use these as caller ID on outbound calls, but you can’t take inbound calls on a verified phone number via Fastcall.

 When you provision a phone number, you are renting it from Twilio on a monthly basis.
 See Twilio’s pricing page for details.

 On the “Phone Numbers” settings tab, click “Provision New Phone Number”.

 Select a new number using the provided controls.
 You can filter by:

 - Area code

 - Capabilities (voice, SMS)